IvanManzi/gravitate-java/README.md

 # devops_internships
-This is a repository for all internship projects &amp; POCs
+This is a repository for all interns projects &amp; POCs